 Good project management from the redesign company will be essential to ensure that staff don’t become disgruntled during this time of change.

-5. What is the timescale?
+5. What is the timescale for a redesign?

 Your office redesign company should be able to offer a reasonable timescale for the project and stick to it.